cakephp/docs/en/appendices/4-0-migration-guide.rst

 * ``Cake\ORM\RulesChecker::isLinkedTo()`` and ``isNotLinkedTo()`` were added.
   These new application rules allow you to ensure an association has or doesn't have related records.
+* A new type class ``DateTimeFractionalType`` has been added for datetime types with microsecond precision.
+You can opt into using this type by adding it to the ``TypeFactory`` as the default ``datetime`` type or re-mapping individual columns.
+See the Database migration notes for how this type is automatically mapped to database types.

 Routing